Identical Twins, Roselle, New Jersey, 1967: In popular culture

 The photo has also inspired other art.
 Most notably, it is said to be echoed in Stanley Kubrick's horror film The Shining (1980), which features the twin Grady sisters in similar dress and pose.
-It is also briefly referenced in Harmony Korine's Gummo and in an episode of the television series Psych: "The Old and The Restless".
+It is also briefly referenced in Harmony Korine's Gummo and in an episode of the television series Psych: "The Old and the Restless".
 It also appears in A Simple Favor, a novel by Darcey Bell, where it hangs above the mantel in one of the main characters' home.

 Art market

 In 2004, a print of the photo was sold at Sotheby's in New York for $478,000.
 It is also one of a set of recreated iconic portraits through photographic history by the photographer Sandro Miller using John Malkovich as the actor in each portrait.

-Peter Bunnell's 25.4 cm x 26 cm print was sold at the Phillips auction in April 2023, for near-high $215,900.
+Peter Bunnell's 25.4 cm x 26 cm print was sold at the Phillips auction in April 2023, for a near-high $215,900.
 Bunnell’s print is titled and dated by the photographer.
 The purposely diffuse edges of the image are a hallmark of Arbus’s mature printing style in which she employed a filed-out negative carrier while making prints in the darkroom.